topogram/topogram/README.md

     npm run lint

+### Deploy with Docker

+We use Docker to run in production.

+1. build the Docker topogram/topogram container with `./build.sh`
+1. fetch a mongo Docker container for the DB and run the app with `docker-compose up`

 #### Dependencies

 Topogram-client is based on [Meteor JS](https://www.meteor.com/).
 You can install it following the official [Install procedure](https://www.meteor.com/install) for Mac, Windows and Linux.